Photo by AlphaTradeZone

-Following my Introduction to Habit Builders, this guide explains how to use our builder and is applicable to many of the other Habit Trackers available.
-Take a look around, as always the key is to find something that you like, get started and learn what works for you.
+Following my Introduction to Habit Builders, this guide explains how to use our Habit Builder to make better progress towards work and life goals.
+Handily the guide is also applicable to most Habit Trackers, as always the key is to find something that you like, get started and learn what works for you.

-Inspired by Solution Focused Coaching we start by writing want is wanted in the Focus section, after all knowing your direction is pretty important if you want to go anywhere.
-It’s motivating to have an overall theme or purpose for habits, it helps keep momentum, provides inspiration, guides decisions and encourages you to notice new things that will help.
+Inspired by Solution Focused Coaching we start by writing what is wanted in the Goal section.
+Your goal is your direction, after all, knowing where you are going is pretty important if you want to get anywhere.
+It’s highly motivating to have an overall theme or purpose for habits, helping keep momentum, provide inspiration, guide decisions and encourage noticing of things that will help.

-Now think about what you’ll do More of to help achieve the focus, you’re looking for things that will contribute to successful habit building.
+Now think about what you’ll do More of to go in the desired direction, you’re looking for things that will contribute directly and in-directly.
 It could be anything from courage, energy, practice or thinking time.

 So, to achieve “Better work and personal life blend” we may need more of “Being present, discipline, drawing boundaries, enjoying moments“

-If you are trying to stop a habit it’s generally more motivating and likely to succeed if described with what is wanted, or a replacement habit, so ‘Less Coffee’ becomes ‘Maximum two coffees per day’.
+If you are trying to stop a habit it’s generally more motivating and likely to succeed if couched in terms of what is wanted, or a replacement habit.
+For instance ‘Drink less coffee’ becomes ‘Maximum two coffees per day’.
 ‘Stop being late for work’ becomes ‘Be there at 8:55am’.

-Now you’ve set the scene, list the things you want to do, your desired habits.
+Now you’ve set the scene, list the things you want to do, your target habits.
 Simply write habits in the left hand column.
-Habits can be anything you like, you own it.
-We're looking for an accumulation of small changes which build up to take you in the direction you want to go.
+Habits can be anything you like, you own it and it's not designed to be shared.
+We're looking for an accumulation of small changes and gains which build up to something much bigger.
 Aim for items that you can observe and have a high degree of control over.
 They should blend value, challenge level and achievability.

 In our example the habits that will take us towards “Better work and personal life blend” could be: Leave desk for forty five minutes at lunch, Strict end to work day, Socialise on Fridays.

-If you’d like to keep your initiatives private, use codes, symbols or acronyms, should anyone see your Habit Builder all they’ll know is that you are working hard towards something.
+If you’d like to keep your initiatives private, use codes, symbols or acronyms, should anyone see your Habit Builder all they’ll know is that you are working hard towards something good.

 The next step is to think about how to rate your progress for each habit.
 The clearer and more repeatable the rating is the easier it is to gauge progress and hold yourself to account.